mtanzim/recipe-app-v2/README.md

 ### Overall Improvements

-- [ ] Implement a friend's list feature
+- [ ] Implement a friend's list feature on front and back end
 - [ ] Implement a live chat, exercising socket IO

 ### Back end Improvements

 - [x] Updated routing strategies
 - [x] Use of es6 code/transpiling with babel
-- [x] Unit testing with Mocha
+- [x] Unit testing with Mocha for each API instance
-- [ ] Improvements to async code with async/await functions in conjunction with promises
 - [x] General code cleanup following best practices
 - [x] Improve understanding of Mongo/Mongoose
 - [x] Mocking relations with Mongoose Populate
 - [x] Usage of MySQL database in conjunction with Mongo
+- [x] Implement a friend's list feature with SQL
 - [ ] Integration of Redis for sessions storage
 - [ ] Authentication with JWT
+- [ ] Improvements to async code with async/await functions in conjunction with promises

 ### Front End Improvements